aaronspence31/FinSight/README.md

 ```

 ![Athena Query Performance on Processed Data](./assets/output-data-athena-query-performance.png)
-_Querying the processed data is significantly faster because Athena only needs to scan the relevant partition (year=2024, month=2) rather than the entire dataset.
-Note the difference in data scanned and execution time._
+_Querying the processed data is significantly faster because Athena only needs to scan the relevant partition (year=2024, month=2) rather than the entire dataset.You can see this as the input rows are now 210K rather than 39.31M and the execution time is only 53% while more time is spent planning now.
+The total runtime for the query dropped from 1.9 to 1.3 seconds and this differnece in performance should only grow as we store more data._

 ### Interactive Dashboard